cloudcalvin/oss-c-rtl/README.md

 We receive open source C/C++ and RTL, and prove the equivalence using our C-RTL equivalence checker `ATEC` for free.
 Please submit your request by open an issue.

-# About us
+# About Us
 ATEC Technologies, Inc. is a startup technology company that specializes in Formal Verification.
 ATEC was founded in 2011 in Santa Clara.
+Currently, we have technology support team in USA and China.